Skip to Content

 Ring-Billed Gulls Can Be Found Near Water in Pennsylvania

-1. Study their black wingtips to differentiate from Herring Gulls.
+1. Gull Identification: Look for black wingtips to distinguish them from Herring Gulls.

 Ring-Billed Gull Range and Behavior